 The scale tool allows you to increase and decrease the size of an object.

 The rect tool lets you rotate, scale and reposition sprites.
-You’ll be using this when working with the user interface and Unity 2D.
+You’ll use this when working with the user interface and Unity 2D.

-Using the aforementioned tools, tweak the position of the helmet so it sits on the neck.
+Using the aforementioned tools, tweak the position of the helmet so that it sits on the hero’s neck.
 Also, see if you can move the space marine so he’s centered in the arena.
-In the next chapter, you’ll position these precisely with the Inspector.
+In the next tutorial in this series, you’ll position these precisely with the Inspector.
 When done, the marine should look like this:

-After positioning the space marine’s head, select File\Save Scene.
+After positioning the space marine’s head, select File\Save Scene as….
 Unity will present you with a save dialog.
 Name the scene Main, and after you finish creating it drag the file to the Scenes folder.

 Where to Go From Here?